krishanthisera/CKS-Challenges/challenge-01.md

   cat usr.sbin.nginx
   # Then copy it to the default directory
   cp usr.sbin.nginx /etc/apparmor.d/usr.sbin.nginx
-  # set the app-armor profile and veriofy it is loaded
+  # set the app-armor profile and verify it is loaded
   apparmor_parser /etc/apparmor.d/usr.sbin.nginx
   apparmor_status
  ```